microsoft/MixedRealityToolkit-Unity/Documentation/Architecture/InputSystem/ControllersPointersAndFocus.md

 ## Pointers and focus

 Pointers are used to interact with game objects.
 This section describes how pointers are created, how they get updated, and how they determine the object(s) that are in focus.
-This section will also cover the different types of pointers that exist and the scenarios in which they are active.
+It will also cover the different types of pointers that exist and the scenarios in which they are active.

 ### Pointer categories